Dynamic Object Masks as Goal Representations for Visual Goal-Conditioned Reinforcement Learning: Results

 \subsubsection{\textbf{Experiment 3}}

+This experiment examines whether mask-based goal conditioning supports learning a complex pick-up task across diverse object shapes and sizes.
 Figure \ref{fig:pickup_lc} shows the pick-up accuracy during training, and Figure \ref{fig:seed_acc1} shows the pick-up accuracy of the trained agents.
 Nine out of eleven seeds for the mask-based GC and rewards system achieved over 90\% pick-up success.
 On the other hand, only two seeds for the 3D position-based GC and distance-based reward system achieved over 90\% success.
 This result shows that the ROI based masks guided the arm to a good grasp position (Figure \ref{fig:pickup}), which resulted in higher pick-up accuracy.
-The 3D position-based systems did not have any grasping guidance, and the agent often failed to properly grasp the target, resulting in lower pick-up success.
+The dense distance-based reward (Equation \ref{eq:reward_dist}) provides no incentive for the agent to align its end-effector with the target for grasping.
+In the failed runs, the agent hovered near the target object but did not learn to grasp or lift it.
 This experiment demonstrates that the mask-based system can be trained to perform complex visual pick-up tasks from scratch and shows the robustness of our proposed system.